a

 The Downfall of Sumer

-Against this Hindu backdrop we can better evaluate the Semite answer to the problem of control over the minds of an immortal and sovereign entheogen using populace.
+Against this Hindu backdrop we can better evaluate the Semite answer to the problem of control over the minds of an immortal and sovereign entheogen-using populace.

 A first thing to keep in mind is the treacherous 2000 BC overthrow of Ibbi-Sin, the last king of Sumer, by his trusted general Ishbi-Erra, the Amorite.
 Having gone up north from the capital city of Ur with a big part of the army and the funds from the state’s coffers to buy urgently needed grain, and entrenching himself in the city of Isin, Ishbi-Erra let invading armies from the east destroy Ur and its surrounding cities.
 After the king had been taken prisoner - never to be heard of again – Ishbi-Erra ousted the plunderers and proclaimed his own rulership.

 To cover his deceit, he and his descendants would publish City Laments in which the heartless gods were made responsible for the end of the Sumerian kingdom and the destruction of its cities.
 Supreme divine ruler Enlil “in hate,” was said to have “ordered the utter destruction of Ur, that its people be killed they decreed its destiny.”
-The excuse for this betrayal was put into divine ruler Enlil’s mouth when he declared icily:
+The excuse for this betrayal was put into Enlil’s mouth when he declared icily:

 “Ur was indeed given kingship, but it was not given an eternal reign.
 From time immemorial, since the Land was founded, until people multiplied, who has ever seen a reign of kingship that would take precedence for ever?”